 You will need a REFERRAL LETTER from your General Practitioner (G.P.) in order to obtain an outpatient appointment.
-Please instruct your G.P. to fax or post referral letters as this is the most efficient method of requesting appointments.
+Please instruct your GP to forward your referral electronically via healthlink or post the referral letter as this is the most efficient method of requesting appointments.
 There is no need to hand deliver your referral letters as this often causes a delay in processing.
 We accept referrals from other medical consultants and from the Accident and Emergency Department following assessment.

 The letter should be addressed to: